Nothing freshens the palate like traditional Vietnamese food!

 Marrickville Pork Roll

 If you ask anyone who lives in Marrickville where the best place to go for lunch is, they are likely to point you towards Marrickville Pork Roll.
 It’s a quick, easy and ultra tasty way to satisfy your grumbly stomach.
 As expected, they specialise in rolls, filled with your choice of sliced pork, roast pork (with crackle), chicken, tuna and even pulled beef.
 Each roll is generously lathered with pâté and butter and topped with salt and pepper.
+One of the best Vietnamese eateries in Sydney!

 Red Lantern is a homely restaurant located on Riley Street in Darlinghurst.
 It’s interior evokes a family-oriented vibe matched with a serene style.
 And when the aromas linger in the dining room, it’s like heaven.
 The menu captures the true family tradition of cooking for friends while daring to be different at times.
 We recommend the Ca Ri De, which is a secret goat curry dish created by the Nguyen family behind Red Lantern.